 In IPv6, optional internet-layer information is encoded in separate headers that may be placed between the IPv6 header and the upperlayer header in a packet.
 There are a small number of such extension headers, each identified by a distinct Next Header value.
 As illustrated in these examples, an IPv6 packet may carry zero, one, or more extension headers, each identified by the Next Header field of the preceding header:

++ +

 IPv6 header TCP header + data

+II VO IICAUCI ici ilcadei - data

-Next Header = TCP
+Next Header =

+ICP

 +